 Illustrated by Laura J. Bryant

 Every once in awhile, a picture book is the perfect marriage of text and art; the art, design, and layout of this new vision of the familiar childhood song is a lovely example.
 Observant readers will be clued-in from the front cover that there are a lot of things to watch for as the pages reveal Jo’s afternoon at the pond.
 Prepared with her sketchbook, she is seen dashing down to the pond on the double-page spread with the bibliographic information.
 Beginning with reeds that “swish-swish here” (and “there”), the reader is treated to the appearance of the pond’s inhabitants one by one, as they are spotted and then drawn by Jo, who is obviously fascinated by nature.
 The text is full of wonderfully descriptive sounds that match each animal–children will love to echo the “scree-scree” of the red-winged blackbird, “chat-chat” of the raccoon, “flick-flick” of the white-tailed deer, and the “whir-whir” of the dragonfly that flits across the beautiful watercolors.
 Bryant’s visual additions expand the storyline by revealing Jo’s experiences as the story-song progresses, allowing the reader to make many “hidden” discoveries and immerse themselves in the pond microcosm.
 Readers will anticipate and predict which creature will be introduced next; even younger readers can be encouraged to do so.
 Here, Bryant is simply brilliant with the small glimpses that she “sneaks” onto the right-hand page, creating giddy drama as the page is turned to spotlight a specific animal.
 My favorite spread shows a close call for the dragonfly–there are fish in MacDonald’s pond!
 Topping off all of this charm is an activity in the back which encourages readers to match fabulous sounds to their makers.
 Backmatter also includes other activities for children of different ages, as well as an educational section that discusses the “Pond Community.”
 Lists of books and websites are also included to round out this valuable contribution to classrooms, libraries, and homes.
 This book is perfect for sharing nature (science and ecology) with children in a “most natural” way.
 It is positively perfect for read aloud sessions and a delight to share with a youngster one-on-one.
-2011, Dawn Publications, $16.95 and $8.95.
-Ages 2 up.
 Reviewer: Sheilah Egan (Children’s Literature).

 Because Mary’s books range from picture books for younger kids to poetry to chapter books and middle-grade novels, she can gear presentations toward the different grade levels at an elementary school.

-Number of Students per Presentation: No more than 70.
+Number of Students per Presentation: max 90.